JOIN OUR TEAM

-After 20 years, we are reimagining our museum – and liberty – for the 21st century.
+After 20 years, we are reimagining our Museum – and liberty – for the 21st century.
 With investments in interpretive planning, audience engagement and design, we’re building a museum that can respond to the most pressing issues of today and stands for our collective future.

 We are proud of the work culture we have fostered at the museum and work each day to create an atmosphere in which everyone can contribute their ideas, energy, and enthusiasm for the important services we provide to the public.
 We emphasize working together as a team that is cooperative and supportive of each other, open communication is our highest priority.
 Our leadership team is committed to creating an atmosphere of trust and open communication by always listening to and answering any and all staff questions or concerns.
 We believe in giving each staff member opportunities to grow and will always promote from within and where possible.